emipa606/RemoveSpacerStuff/README.md

 TO ANY EXPERIENCED MODDERS:

 I have very little, if any, idea how to C# and therefore this is based heavily on reverse engineering.
-If anyone knows how to make it stop log spamming, I'd appreciate it.
+If anyone knows how to make it stop log spamming, I&apos;d appreciate it.
 I suspect that it has to do with other mods (Mainly Combat Extended) looking for the missing defs.
 I have no idea how to fix this.

 ![Image](https://i.imgur.com/Rs6T6cr.png)